justinleetyler/justinleetyler.github.io/references.md

 a trip of dotterel

-a flight, tdole, or tpiteousness of doves
+a flight, +dole, or +piteousness of doves

-a raft, bunch, or tpaddling of ducks on water; a team of wild ducks in flight
+a raft, bunch, or +paddling of ducks on water; a team of wild ducks in flight

 a fling of dunlins